 Easter is almost upon us now, and if there are any little ones in your home, they’re bound to be getting excited about the chocolate treats that are on the way!
 At Create and Craft we love any excuse to get the kids crafting – so when we saw Helen Kirkham’s fantastic Easter Pinata Chick we simply LOVED it!
 This adorable DIY pinata will provide plenty of fun – first when they make it… and then again when they smash it to get their hands on all the yummy treats inside!
 It’s an easy make, even for little hands, and would make a fantastic addition to your Easter Sunday family gathering.
 Plus, once you’ve learnt how to make this gorgeous Easter pinata, you can remake it time and time again, modifying the design to suit a whole host of occasions!

-- Tattered Lace essential mini triangles die
+- Mini triangles die

 - PVA glue

 - Pinflair bookbinding glue